 3) The Revolution is REAL

 The main villian in the story is Innovative Online Industries (IOI), a multinational corporation bent on taking control of the OASIS and monetizing it.
 There couldn’t be a better time for a movie like that to come out.
 EA’s horrible monetization of Star Wars Battlefront is still fresh in the minds of gamers everywhere.
 The gaming community banded together against EA’s monetization scheme creating the most disliked post in reddit history.
 Not only did the outcry succeed in EA changing the method, but now it looks like it may result in EA losing the Star Wars contract entirely.
 Players are fighting against corporate greed and winning.
 Even gaming companies are protesting against things that would hurt players, such as the net neutrality repeal.
 Ready Player One taps into and celebrates the resistance that is actively fighting now, and also the spirit of revolution that is rising in a country being devastated by class warfare identical to the one described in the book.
 By combining icons of gaming that surpass generations and struggles that everyone in our society continue to deal with on a daily basis, Ready Player One gives a sense of unity in a world impoverished by division.
-This movie isn’t just entertainment, its important and relevant to all of us.
+This movie isn’t just entertainment, its important because it tackles corporate exploitation, a rarity in mainstream cinema.

 2) The New Gaming Renaissance: E-Sports